hgoebl/DavidWebb/README.md

 ## Features (planned)
   * support char-sets other than UTF-8
   * unprefixJson <http://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx>
+  * progress callback during POST requests where size is known in advance
+  * Support for PATCH requests (only when OkHttp is used as a replacement for HttpURLConnection)

 ## Features (only ideas)
   * provide base classes (or only examples) for using DavidWebb together with `AsyncTask`